-In freshwater aquariums, nitrite can be absurdly toxic to its fauna.
+In freshwater aquariums, nitrite can be absurdly toxic to the fauna.

-After the nitrites replace the chlorides in its system, the balance of a number of biological mechanisms is disturbed.
+After nitrites enter a fish’s system, the balance of a number of biological mechanisms gets disturbed.

 At chloride levels of 1.94% (or ~19,350 ppm) the nitrites can not outcompete them and poison a fish.